Armandpl/starship-landing-gym/README.md

   <i> Successfull Rocket Landing </i>
 </p>

-The task is the to bring the rocket above the landing pad with a speed inferior to 5m/s.
+The goal is to bring the rocket above the landing pad with a speed inferior to 5m/s.

 This is inspired by and based on Thomas Godden's ["Starship Landing Trajectory Optimization" blog post.](http://thomasgodden.com/starship-trajopt.html)